-Restoration: Those actions necessary to change the physical, chemical, and/or biological qualities of a receiving water body in order to return the water body to its background condition.
+Restoration- Those actions necessary to change the physical, chemical, and/or biological qualities of a receiving water body in order to return the water body to its background condition.
 Restoration includes on- and off-site stabilization to reduce or eliminate an unauthorized discharge, or substantial threat of an unauthorized discharge from the permitted site.

-Stormwater associated with industrial activity: Stormwater runoff that exits any conveyance that is used for collecting and conveying stormwater that is directly related to manufacturing, processing, material storage, and waste material disposal areas (and similar areas where stormwater can contact industrial pollutants related to the industrial activity) at an industrial facility described by one or more of Sectors A through AD of the TPDES Multi-Sector General Permit (TXR050000).
+Stormwater Associated with Industrial Activity- Stormwater runoff that exits any conveyance that is used for collecting and conveying stormwater that is directly related to manufacturing, processing, material storage, and waste material disposal areas (and similar areas where stormwater can contact industrial pollutants related to the industrial activity) at an industrial facility described by one or more of Sectors A through AD of the TPDES Multi-Sector General Permit (TXR050000).

-Structural controls (or practice): Physical, constructed features that prevent or reduce the discharge of pollutants.
+Structural Controls (or Practice)- Physical, constructed features that prevent or reduce the discharge of pollutants.
 Structural controls include, but are not limited to: sedimentation; detention ponds; velocity dissipation devices such as rock berms, vegetated berms, buffers; and silt fencing.

-Surface water in the state: Lakes, bays, ponds, impounding reservoirs, springs, rivers, streams, creeks, estuaries, wetlands, marshes, inlets, canals, the Gulf of Mexico inside the territorial limits of the state (from the mean high water mark (MHWM) out 10.36 miles into the Gulf), and all other bodies of surface water, natural or artificial, inland or coastal, fresh or salt, navigable or non-navigable, and including the beds and banks of all water-courses and bodies of surface water, that are wholly or partially inside or bordering the state or subject to the jurisdiction of the state; except that waters in treatment systems that are authorized by state or federal law, regulation, or permit, and that are created for the purpose of waste treatment are not considered to be water in the state.
+Surface Water in the State- Lakes, bays, ponds, impounding reservoirs, springs, rivers, streams, creeks, estuaries, wetlands, marshes, inlets, canals, the Gulf of Mexico inside the territorial limits of the state (from the mean high water mark out 10.36 miles into the Gulf), and all other bodies of surface water, natural or artificial, inland or coastal, fresh or salt, navigable or non-navigable, and including the beds and banks of all water-courses and bodies of surface water, that are wholly or partially inside or bordering the state or subject to the jurisdiction of the state; except that waters in treatment systems that are authorized by state or federal law, regulation, or permit, and that are created for the purpose of waste treatment are not considered to be water in the state.

-Temporary stabilization: A condition where exposed soils or disturbed areas are provided a protective cover, which is required to be maintained, which may include temporary seeding, geotextiles, and mulches, or where structural controls are employed to reduce or eliminate erosion until either final stabilization can be achieved or until further mining activities take place.
+Temporary Stabilization- A condition where exposed soils or disturbed areas are provided a protective cover, which is required to be maintained, which may include temporary seeding, geotextiles, and mulches, or where structural controls are employed to reduce or eliminate erosion until either final stabilization can be achieved or until further mining activities take place.

-Texas Land Application Permit (TLAP): A permit issued by the TCEQ for the land application and disposal of wastewater that does not result in a discharge to water in the State.
+Texas Land Application Permit (TLAP)- A permit issued by the TCEQ for the land application and disposal of wastewater that does not result in a discharge to water in the State.

-Texas Pollutant Discharge Elimination System (TPDES): The state program for issuing, amending, terminating, monitoring, and enforcing permits, and imposing and enforcing pretreatment requirements, under Clean Water Act §§307, 402, 318 and 405; the Texas Water Code; and Texas Administrative Code regulations.
+Texas Pollutant Discharge Elimination System (TPDES)- The state program for issuing, amending, terminating, monitoring, and enforcing permits, and imposing and enforcing pretreatment requirements, under Clean Water Act §§307, 402, 318 and 405; the Texas Water Code; and Texas Administrative Code regulations.

-Total maximum daily load (TMDL): The total amount of a substance that a water body can assimilate and still meet the Texas Surface Water Quality Standards.
+Total Maximum Daily Load (TMDL)- The total amount of a substance that a water body can assimilate and still meet the Texas Surface Water Quality Standards.

-Water body: Any navigable watercourse, river, stream, or lake within the water quality protection area.
+Water Body - Any navigable watercourse, river, stream, or lake within the water quality protection area.

-Water quality protection area: The Brazos River and its contributing watershed within Palo Pinto and Parker Counties, Texas, downstream from the Morris Shepard Dam, and extending to the county line between Parker and Hood Counties, Texas.
+Water Quality Protection Area- For purposes of this permit, it is the Brazos River and its contributing watershed within Palo Pinto and Parker Counties, Texas, downstream from the Morris Shepard Dam, and extending to the county line between Parker and Hood Counties, Texas.